 The Marina Trench is an oceanic trench in the western Pacific Ocean that is formed by the collision of two large pieces of the Earth's crust known as tectonic plates.
 These plates are portions of the Earth's outer crust (the lithosphere) about 5 km thick, as well as the upper 60 - 75 km of the underlying mantle.
-The plates move on a hot flowing mantle layer called the asthenosphere, which is several hundred kilometers thick.
-Heat within the asthenosphere creates convection currents that cause the tectonic plates to move several centimeters per year relative to each other.
+The plates move on a hot, flexible mantle layer called the asthenosphere, which is several hundred kilometers thick.